critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 Below the output are the controls for manipulating the waveforms.
 Each color cosine has controls for Offset, Amplitude, Frequency, and Phase.
 The Global settings at the bottom of each column scale the values of their respective columns.
 Use the horizontal sliders to set values.
 You can also enter specific numbers into the text boxes below the sliders - this is a useful way to enter values outside of the slider's range.

 Once you have created a new palette, use the *Copy JSON* button and paste it in your desired location within your custom *palettes.json* file.
 Take care to ensure that a comma (`,`) is after the closed curly brace: `},` *unless* it is the last palette in the file.
 Be sure to give your new palette a name for easier reference.
-Save your updated *palettes.json* and upload it to the **System** folder (again, more on this in section 3.5 and chapter 4).
+Save your updated *palettes.json* and upload it to the **System** folder (again, more on this in section 3.5 and Chapter 4).
 As with any changes made to system files, the EYESY video engine will need to be restarted for changes to take effect (more on this in section 4.1).

 The EYESY will present an error in the **Logs** if the *palettes.json* isn't formatted correctly.
 If this is the case, the EYESY will use the default file instead.
 The **Logs** will display an error like this: